hartwork/vue-tristate-checkbox/README.md

 Browsers do not support fully functional tristate checkboxes out of the box.
 In particular:

 - JavaScript is needed to activate indeterminate state
-- Clicking an indeterminate checkbox never gets you back to state indeterminate, there is no cycling of all three states
+- Clicking an indeterminate checkbox never gets you back to indeterminate state, there is no cycling of all three states
-- Form submission only sends `"on"` (or the value from `value=`) but never `"indeterminate"`.
+- Form submission only sends `"on"` (or the value from `value=".."`) but never `"indeterminate"`.

 This Vue component offers a fully functional cycling tristate checkbox.
 It was written by [Sebastian Pipping](https://blog.hartwork.org/)